kagreene/dreamgirls/README.md

 # Safe Spotter 🛡️
-A MERN stack application that allows users to report and view safety concerns in their area.
+A MERN stack single page application that allows users to report and view safety concerns in their area.

 ![MIT](https://img.shields.io/badge/License-MIT-blue)